 Early childhood wellness begins at home.
 Young children learn how to take care of themselves by watching the adults in their lives them take care of themselves.
-Parents who live healthy, active lives are more likely to pass these values on to their children.
-Additionally, parents and caregivers are the decision-makers for what foods are purchased and how they are prepared.
-When families and child care providers both value wellness, young children are surrounded by environments that encourage them to thrive.
-For parents to be successful in creating this “culture of wellness” for their children, their communities must have the resources needed to achieve optimal health.
-In Cuyahoga County, many parents have hectic schedule that force them to choose between providing for their child and interacting with their child.
-Financial responsibilities, lack of transportation, and poor support networks often makes the healthy choice a difficult choice for many families.
+Parents who live healthy, active lives are likely to pass these values on to their children.
+Parents and caregivers make decisions about what foods to buy and how they are prepared.
+When families and child care providers both value wellness, young children are surrounded by adults that encourage them to be healthy.
+For parents to be successful in creating this “culture of wellness” for their children, their communities must have the resources needed to achieve their best health.
+In Cuyahoga County, many parents have busy schedules that force them to choose between providing for their child and interacting with their child.
+Financial responsibilities, lack of transportation, and poor support networks can make the healthy choice a difficult choice for many families.

 Family Engagement | Our Goal: Early Ages Healthy Stages will support and elevate the role of early care and education providers and other direct service providers in engaging family’s needs.